Vaibhav-Chopra-GT/Watch_DB/README.md

 ## Overview

 This e-commerce platform allows users to browse, search, and purchase products online.
-Built using MySQL, Flask (Python 3), HTML, CSS, and JavaScript, it provides a seamless shopping experience with various user-friendly features.
+Built using React, MySQL, Flask (Python 3), HTML, CSS, and JavaScript, it provides a seamless shopping experience with various user-friendly features.

 ## Features